hoduche/alfeios/README.md

-# Fs-walker
+# Alfeios

-### Walk your file system to check duplicate or missing files
+### Enrich your command-line shell with Herculean cleaning capabilities
 ___

 >You need space on your hard drive ?